Control of vertex probability via edge-weight modulation in continuous-time quantum walks: Continuous-time quantum walks

-The Hamiltonian $H$ gives the total energy of the quantum system.
-It includes a kinetic energy term proportional to the Laplacian of the wave function.
-If the particle is allowed to be just on discrete positions, such as the vertices of a graph, the Laplace operator is the graph Laplacian $L=A-D$ \cite{wong2016Laplacian}.
-Since $L$ is Hermitian, the unitary operator $U=e^{-iLt}$ evolves the quantum state over time, which sets out the CTQW.
-In some physical situations, we can drop out $D$ of the Laplacian $L$.
-Therefore, another common operator choice is $U=e^{-iAt}$ \cite{sett2019Zero,wong2016Laplacian}.
-It is built from the adjacency matrix and follows the graph geometry.
-Notice that $L$ and $A$ emerge in interacting spin models \cite{wong2016Laplacian}.
-CTQWs driven by $L$ or $A$ are equivalent on regular graphs once all vertices have the same degree $d$, then $D=d\mathbb{1}_{n_v}$, which adds just an irrelevant global phase in the quantum state.
-However, remarkable differences arise on irregular graphs, such as the weighted tree graphs explored here.
+where the Hamiltonian $H$ includes a kinetic energy term proportional to the Laplacian of the wave function.
+If the particle is restricted to discrete positions, such as the vertices of a graph, the Laplace operator is replaced by the graph Laplacian $L=D-A$ \cite{wong2016Laplacian}.
+In some physical situations, the diagonal degree matrix $D$ can be dropped from $L$.
+In this case, a common operator choice is the adjacency matrix $A$, which also reflects the geometry of the graph \cite{sett2019Zero,wong2016Laplacian}.
+Note that both $L$ and $A$ naturally arise in interacting spin models \cite{wong2016Laplacian}.
+CTQWs driven by the Laplacian and by the adjacency matrix are equivalent on regular graphs, where all vertices have the same degree $\epsilon$.
+In this case, $D=\epsilon\mathbb{1}$, with $\mathbb{1}$ denoting the identity matrix, and the two time evolutions differ only by an irrelevant global phase.
+In this work, we focus on CTQWs driven by the adjacency, following previous studies on the zero transfer effect \cite{sett2019Zero,chaves2023why}.
+Therefore, for an arbitrary initial state $\ket{\psi(0)}$, the time-evolved state is

+where $\lambda_k$ are the eigenvalues and $\ket{\phi_k}$ the corresponding orthonormal eigenvectors of $A$.
+Here, we introduce the dimensionless time variable $\tau=E_0t/\hbar$, where $E_0$ sets the unit of energy.
+Throughout this work, the adjacency matrix $A$ is taken to be dimensionless, and the parameter $J$ is a dimensionless factor that simply rescales the edge weights.
+Since the adjacency governs the dynamics, its spectral properties are fundamental to unravel the evolution of the walk.
+In particular, eigenvalues and eigenvectors determine how the amplitudes interfere, thereby shaping the probability distribution across the vertices.
+Consequently, many analytical and numerical studies of DTQWs and CTQWs are based on their spectral decomposition \cite{orthey2017asymptotic,orthey2019connecting,engster2024high}.